-(c) Now filter this signal through each of your four filters using the MATLAB filter command, and then plot each of the filtered signals in the frequency domain (using code similar to that in (b) above.
+c.
+Now filter this signal through each of your four filters using the Matlab "filter" command, and then plot each of the filtered signals in the frequency domain (using code similar to that in (b) above.
 Include each of these plots in your lab notebook, and comment on how well each filter performed.

-Task #2 Pass-Off: Show the TAs your code, and the stem plots and the frequency response of all four of your filters.
+Sign-off: Show the TAs your code, and the stem plots and the frequency response of all four of your filters.
 Also show the TAs the frequency domain plots of the signal s1, and the frequency domain plots of the four filtered versions of s1.

-Task 3-Design and Test Ten Band-Pass IIR Filters
+Task 3.
+Design and Test Ten Band Pass IIR Filters